understanding emotional damages in car accidents

 Motor vehicle accidents can cause a whole host of different serious, debilitating, catastrophic, and even fatal injuries.
 This is particularly true on fast-moving highways and interstates, particularly on I-85, I-26, I-77, I-95, and I-20.
 Statistics from the South Carolina Department of Public Safety reveal that there are approximately 142,000 motor vehicle collisions resulting in over 55,000 personal injuries and over 1,000 fatalities on our roadways each year.
 But while many of these motor vehicle crashes caused serious, catastrophic, and fatal personal injuries, one common type of underreported injury is emotional injuries such as anxiety, depression, and post-traumatic stress disorder (PTSD).
 If you or a loved one were seriously injured in suffered any of these injuries, please call our experienced South Carolina car accident lawyer for help.

 Here at David Blackwell Law, our compassionate and experienced team has a proven track record of success in helping victims, and their families recover compensation for motor vehicle accidents.
 This includes emotional damages such as anxiety, PTSD, depression, fear, and other harms that could be caused by a crash.
-Learn more about how we can help you after a crash during a FREE consultation with our car accident lawyer in Lancaster, SC, and Indian Land, SC.
+Learn more about how we can help you after a crash during a FREE consultation with our car accident lawyer in Lancaster, SC.

 Understanding Damages in a Car Accident Case